 Pheil went about his business and placed an order of several thousand dollars for his wholesale company.
 At 11 a.m., Jannus and Pheil flew back to St. Petersburg.
 The entire trip had taken less than an hour and a half.

 More than 1,200 passengers

 The airline made two flights daily, six days a week.
-The regular fare was $5 per person and $5 per 100 pounds of freight.
+The regular fare was $5 per person (about $100 in today's dollars) and $5 per 100 pounds of freight.
 Tickets sold out for 16 weeks in advance.
 A second Benoist airboat was added, and flights were extended to Sarasota, Bradenton and Manatee.
 Tony Jannus' brother, Roger, was the second pilot.